ramonaoptics/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/toc/qdma_design.rst

 #.
 Identifying the Master PF

 	QDMA driver enables the users of the QDMA IP to choose one of the available PFs as master_pf.
 	This is a software only feature and the HW does not have any knowledge on master_pf.
-HW treates all the PFs as equal.
+HW treats all the PFs as equal.

-	This PF has the following special software controlled previllages:
+	This PF has the following special software controlled privileges:

 	- Programming the global CSR(Control and Status Registers)
 	- Handling the errors reported by HW using a dedicated interrupt vector